fsmeraldi/JingleBells/README.md

+# Jingle Bells - A festive notebook :)

 This is a fork of James Slack's Christmas notebook available [here](https://github.com/jamesaslack/christmas).
 I fixed dependencies and a few minor bugs and included a copy of